Tris(dimethylamino)methane: Preparation

-Tris(dimethylamino)methane is formed in the reaction of N,N,N′,N′-Tetramethylformamidinium chloride (TMF-Cl) or bis(dimethylamino)acetonitrile with lithium dimethylamide or sodium dimethylamide with yields between 55 and 84%.
+Tris(dimethylamino)methane is generally formed from dimethylaminating electron-rich formamide derivatives.
+For example, N,N,N′,N′-Tetramethylformamidinium chloride or bis(dimethylamino)acetonitrile react with dimethylamide salts to give TDAM:

-From dimethylamine and trimethoxyborane sodium dimethylamide is formed in situ in the presence of sodium hydride which reacts with N,N,N,N-tetramethylformamidinium chloride in 84% yield to tris(dimethylamino)methane and with bis(dimethylamino)acetonitrile in 77% yield.

-The reaction of the dimethylformamide (DMF) dimethylacetal, HC(OCH_{3})_{2}N(CH_{3})_{2}, (from the DMF–dimethyl sulfate complex and sodium methoxide) with dimethylamine in the presence of the acidic catalyst 2,4,6-tri-tert-butylphenol (which is largely stable to the alkylating agent) produces tris(dimethylamino)methane.
+Likewise dimethylformamide (DMF) dimethylacetal, HC(OCH_{3})_{2}N(CH_{3})_{2}, reacts with dimethylamine in the presence of the acidic catalyst 2,4,6-tri-tert-butylphenol to give the same product:

-Tris(dimethylamino)methane is formed in good yield (83%) in the reaction of DMF with tetrakis(dimethylamino)titanium(IV).

-N,N,N,N,N″,N″-Hexamethylguanidinium chloride (readily obtainable by dimethylamine and N,N,N,N-tetramethylchloroformamidinium chloride derived from tetramethylurea and phosgene) forms tris(dimethylamino)methane in 53% yield under the exposure of the reducing agent sodium bis(2-methoxyethoxy)aluminium hydride (Red-Al).
+TDAM can be produced directly from DMF with tetrakis(dimethylamino)titanium(IV):

-Sodium hydride and trimethyl borate reduce N,N,N,N,N″,N″-hexamethylguanidinium chloride in 80% yield to tris(dimethylamino)methane.
+Red-Al and other hydride reductants reduce hexamethylguanidinium chloride to TDAM:

 Properties

 Tris(dimethylamino)methane is a clear, colorless or pale yellow liquid with a strong ammoniacal odor.
 The compound is freely miscible with many non-polar aprotic and water-free solvents.
 However, when heated tris(dimethylamino)methane reacts with protic solvents (such as water or alcohols) but also with weak CH-acidic substances, such as acetone or acetonitrile.

-Upon heating to 150–190 °C decomposition occurs with the formation of tetrakis(dimethylamino)ethene, a strong electron donor.
+Upon heating to 150–190 °C decomposition occurs to tetrakis(dimethylamino)ethylene, a strong electron donor.

 Applications

 Tris(dimethylamino)methane dissociates into N,N,N,N-tetramethylformamidinium cations and dimethylamide anions, which abstract protons from CH- and NH-acidic compounds.
 The anions thus formed add to the formamidinium cations which in turn eliminate dimethylamine and react to form dimethylaminomethylene compounds (= CH−N(CH_{3})_{2}) or amidines by aminomethyleneation.

 Reaction to form a methyl α-cyano-β-dimethylaminoacrylate:

 Reaction to form N,N-dimethyl-N-p-nitrophenylformamidine:

 Aminomethylenation provides intermediates for the synthesis of heterocycles such as pyrimidines, pyrazoles, 1,4-dihydropyridines and indoles.

-N,N,N,N-Tetramethylselenourea is accessible by the extended heating of tris(dimethylamino)methane with selenium in xylene, bis(dimethylamino)carbene is suggested as an intermediate.
+N,N,N,N-Tetramethylselenourea is accessible by the extended heating of tris(dimethylamino)methane with selenium in xylene; bis(dimethylamino)carbene is suggested as an intermediate.